 |Rolling Resistance Coefficient (Crr) 60 psi / 4.1 Bar||0.00522|

 Rolling resistance is very low at high air pressures.
 With a rolling resistance of just 11.9 watts at 120 psi, the Rubino Pro Speed outperforms popular tires like the Conti GP4000S II (read review), Schwalbe One (read review), and Vittoria Corsa G+ (read review).
-This strong performance shows us what can be accomplished by using a thinner carcass, no anti-puncture layer, and a thinner layer of rubber.
+This strong performance shows us what can be accomplished by using a thinner casing, no anti-puncture layer, and a thinner layer of rubber.
 I'm not sure if Vittoria uses a different kind of 3C compound mixture on the Speed G+ Vs the regular Rubino Pro G+.

 Puncture Resistance Test Results